chiara-knicker/CSE121_Labs/Lab6_1/README.md

 The GPIO pinout for the Pi can be found here: https://pinout.xyz/#

-The LED is connected to the 5V power pin and the GPIO 18 pin together with a appropriate resistor.
+The LED is connected to the 5V power pin and the GPIO 18 pin together with an appropriate resistor.

 ## send.c